History

 The units taught at Ark Priory are as follows:

-- Year 1: Toys in Time, Transport and Travel, Seaside: Now and Then
+- Year 1: Toys over Time, Transport and Travel.

-- Year 2: Kings and Queens, Great Fire of London, They Made a Difference
+- Year 2: Kings and Queens, Great Fire of London, People who Made a Difference.

-- Year 3: Stone, Bronze and Iron Age Britain, Ancient Greece
+- Year 3: Stone, Bronze and Iron Age Britain, Ancient Egypt.

-- Year 4: Roman Invasions, Roman Britain, Maya Civilization
+- Year 4: The Romans, Roman Britain, Maya Civilisation

-- Year 5: Anglo-Saxons and Vikings, Baghdad and the Middle East, Industrial Revolution
+- Year 5: Anglo-Saxons and Scotts, Vikings, Baghdad and the Middle East.

-- Year 6: Ancient Egypt, Conflict and Resolution, Making our Mark
+- Year 6: Ancient Greece, Conflict and Resolution.

 Geography

-- Year 1: Our Local Area, The United Kingdom
+- Year 1: Our Local Area, The United Kingdom, Beside the Sea

 - Year 2: Planet Earth, Life in Kenya

-- Year 3: Settlements and Land Use, Europe, Climate Zones and Biomes
+- Year 3: Settlements and Land Use, Climate and Climate Zones, Europe

 - Year 4: The Amazon: Rivers and Rainforests, The USA

-- Year 5: Asia, Mountains, Volcanoes and Earthquakes
+- Year 5: Asia, Mountains, Volcanoes and Earthquakes, Biomes

-In Key Stage 1, Pupils begin their journey in geography with a study of the familiar: the local area.
-They then move outwards to study the United Kingdom and outwards again in to gain an overview of the world and the continents and oceans within it before focussing on what life is like in Kenya.
-Fieldwork provides physical opportunities for pupils to explore environments in concrete ways and allows pupils to discover the answers to questions such as – ‘What is it like in our local area?’
+In Key Stage 1, pupils begin their journey in geography with a study of the familiar—the local area.
+They then move outwards to study the United Kingdom and the British seaside, and outwards again to gain an overview of Earth and its continents and oceans.
+Pupils then study a contrasting location within Kenya, Africa.